 Overview of the technical and scholarly features of the digital edition of Vetusta Monumenta

 This digital edition of Vetusta Monumenta (Ancient Monuments) is built on the Scalar platform.
 The digital images, in both dzi and jpg format, are based on 400 and 600 ppi tiff files produced on the Digibook 9000 and Indus scanners owned by Ellis Library at the University of Missouri, which holds one of only six complete sets of Vetusta Monumenta in the US (and of eleven worldwide, according to the Worldcat database).
-Volume I is complete as of June 2019, with Volume II to follow in 2020.
+Volume I is complete as of June 2019, with Volume II to follow in 2021 and Volume III in 2022.
 Readers wishing to consult our scans of the remaining volumes (with no commentary or editorial matter) may find them in the Hathi Trust Digital Library as well as at the University of Missouri Digital Library.

 Pages in the Edition